 A UN-backed agency that gives a global forum for IP services.

 What arbitration services does it offer?

-It has an ADR centre that offers arbitration, mediation and expert determination of disputes between private parties.
+It has its own dedicated ADR centre, offering arbitration, mediation and expert determination services on disputes between private parties.

 What kind of disputes does it see?